-I. Create a central list of businesses and their offer, together with events and activities m.
-Create a list of Community spaces to use and rent o develop means through which businesses, cultural venues, and other organisations can present their offers and activities virtually n.
-Further promotion of this to wider community and places of work, utilising existing mechanisms
+- I. Create a central list of businesses and their offer. together with events and activities - m.
+Create a list of Community spaces to use and rent

+To develop means through which businesses, cultural venues, and other organisations can present their offers and activities virtually